The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: RESULTS

 In Figure \ref{fig:alpha}, we present the fitted slopes $\alpha$ for each absorption line in the \( \log W \) vs. \( \log(1 + z) \) plot (as shown in Figure \ref{fig:metalev}).
 The evolution of different elements and ions shows significant variability.
-Notably, ions with rest wavelengths shorter than 1800 \AA\ exhibit a stronger dependence on redshift, which may primarily result from differing ionization states of these absorption lines rather than purely cosmic evolution of metals.
-Conversely, among all the absorption lines, Mg\textsc{ii} shows the weakest evolution, indicating little to no change over time, which aligns with trends noted by \cite{lan20}, \cite{anand21} and \cite{chen25}.
+For example, among all the absorption lines, Mg\,\textsc{ii} shows the weakest evolution, indicating little to no change over time, which aligns with trends noted by \cite{lan20}, \cite{anand21} and \cite{chen25}.
 The overall structure of Mg\,\textsc{ii}-bearing halos was established early in the galaxy assembly process and have evolved relatively little since then \citep{matejek12}.